Skip to content

 Laying Period

-This light source enters into the eyes of birds induces a response in the hypothalamus, which affects the secretion of gonadotropic hormones and these types of hormones affect the activity of gonads and will responsible for reproductive behavior of birds.
+This light source enters the eyes of birds and induces a response in the hypothalamus, which affects the secretion of gonadotropic hormones these types of hormones affect the activity of gonads and will be responsible for the reproductive behaviour of birds.

-Mostly in the grower period the light must not be increase but in layer phase 22nd week onwards the light should increase at 15-30 minutes per week and it reaches 16 hrs of total light that means combining natural light and artificial light at 33 weeks of age.
-During the laying period, the light should not decrease but increase 17 hrs light/day when birds lay for about 6 months of laying phase, light must not increase more than 17 hrs because there is not any kind of benefit over 17 hrs of light.
+Mostly in the grower period, the light must not be increased but in layer phase 22nd week onwards the light should increase at 15-30 minutes per week and it reaches 16 hrs of total light which means combining natural light and artificial light at 33 weeks of age.
+During the laying period, the light should not decrease but increase by 17 hrs light/day when birds lay for about 6 months of laying phase, light must not increase more than 17 hrs because there is not any kind of benefit over 17 hrs of light.

-Mercury vapor light, Fluorescent and incandescent light can be used.
+Mercury vapour light, Fluorescent and incandescent light can be used.
 The distance between 2 bulbs is about 10 feet.
-The height of bulb 7 to 8 feet from the floor wall and if we are using a tube light instead of bulb than between two tubes light the distance should be 15 feet.
+The height of the bulb is 7 to 8 feet from the floor wall and if we are using a tube light instead of a bulb then between two tubes light the distance should be 15 feet.

 Egg production

-Egg production from a Layer Poultry Farming mainly depends on the care and farm management.
-If you take good care of birds and manage them properly, then the production and profit will be high.
+Egg production from a Layer of Poultry Farming mainly depends on care and farm management.
+If you take good care of birds and manage them properly, the production and profit will be high.

-• Withing the first 20 weeks of age and about 5% of hens start laying eggs.
+• Within the first 20 weeks of age and about 5% of hens start laying eggs.

-• About 10% of birds begin laying at their 21 weeks of age.
+• About 10% of birds begin laying at 21 weeks of age.

 • When they reach 26 to 30 weeks of age, they generate highly.
 Although, it can be different depending on their strain.